-9 How will the monitoring be evaluated?
-(What methods will be used to ensure that the needs of all sections of the commun are being met?)
+9 9 How will the monitoring be evaluated?
+(What methods will be used to ensure that the needs of all sections of the comi are being met?)
 Feedback from Schools Condition Surveys (as part of normal cycle) Regular meetings with Property Services Actions required: Ongoing monitoring as part of normal service delivery.
 10 Have any support / guidance / training requirements been identified?
 (Has the EIA or consultation process shown a need for awareness raising amongst staff, or identified the need for Equalities or Welsh Language training of some sort?)
-10 (Has the EIA or consultation process shown a need for awareness raising amongst 10 (Has the EIA or consultation process shown a need for awareness raising amongst staff, or identified the need for Equalities or Welsh Language training of some sort?)
-10 (Has the EIA or consultation process shown a need for awareness raising amongst staff, or identified the need for Equalities or Welsh Language training of some sort?)
-10 (Has the EIA or consultation process shown a need for awareness raising amongst staff, or identified the need for Equalities or Welsh Language training of some sort?)
 Not applicable.
-10 (Has the EIA or consultation process shown a need for awareness raising amongst staff, or identified the need for Equalities or Welsh Language training of some sort?)
-10 (Has the EIA or consultation process shown a need for awareness raising amongst staff, or identified the need for Equalities or Welsh Language training of some sort?)
-Not applicable.
+Actions required: Not applicable.

-11 Where you have identified mitigating factors in previous answers that lessen the impact on any particular group in the community, or have identified any elsewhere, please summarise them here.
+Where you have identified mitigating factors in previous answers that lessen the impact on any particular group in the community, or have identified any elsewhere, please summarise them here.